sikopet/blog/posts/docker.md

 Containers are a *Linux only* technology.

-Create a container (see also "Run an image" above)
+Create a container (see also "Run an image" above):

     docker run --rm -ti ubuntu /bin/bash